 Is multi-collagen protein good for you?

 Yes!
 Multi-collagen protein is good for you.
 Multi-collagen protein is a blend of two or more types of collagen.
 People take this because they want to get the benefits of multiple different types of collagen.
 However, it's not always the best option.
 What really, truly matters is the quality of the product.
 You could have a multi-collagen supplement and think you're getting all of those benefits, but it might also have additives or a bad source of collagen.
 For example, if you have bovine collagen that isn't grass-fed beef, it could contain harmful contaminants.
-This can be compared to a supplement that has just marine collagen, but the collagen is non-gmo and wild-caught.
+This can be compared to a supplement that has just marine collagen, but the collagen is non-GMO and wild-caught.
 It has all clean and natural ingredients that actually boost your natural collagen production.
 Even though there's only one type of collagen, you would obviously choose the marine collagen in this case.
-This is why our Kalumi BEAUTYfood bars are such a good option.
-They are non-gmo, and each bar contains 12 grams of wild-caught marine collagen.
-The collagen is unflavored, with no fishy taste.
+This is why our Kalumi BEAUTYfood bars are a great option.
+They are non-GMO, and each bar contains 12 grams of wild-caught marine collagen.
+Our collagen source is unflavored, with no fishy taste.
 They also contain 15 grams of protein.
-Plus, they are made with ingredients like sweet potato, lemon, and yacon syrup, which can help boost collagen production or promote healthy skin.
-Yacon syrup also acts as a probiotic.
+Plus, they are made with ingredients like sweet potato, yacon syrup, and cocoa butter which can help boost collagen production and can promote glowing skin.
 You need a wide variety of healthy foods in order to help your skin and body function.
 Different sources of superfoods are a great place to start.
-Foods with vitamin C, and vitamin A are essential for our skin health.
+Foods with vitamin C and vitamin A are essential for our skin health.
 Some people also see good results eating gluten-free and dairy-free if they have a sensitivity.
 Protein is also another essential part of our diets.
-It gives us strength and energy, and keeps us full.
+It gives us strength and energy and keeps us full.
 It also helps turn fat into muscle.
 Whichever type of protein or collagen types you choose, just make sure it works for your body!

 These statements have not been evaluated by the Food and Drug Administration.